dmm-5g/draft-bogineni-dmm-optimized-mobile-user-plane/draft-bogineni-dmm-optimized-mobile-user-plane.md

-    priority level that is entitled for priority use, the SMF sends an "N4 Session Modification Request" to update the ARP for the Signalling QoS Flows, and sends an "N11 SM Request with PDU Session Modification Command" message to the AMF, as specified in clause 4.3.3.2 of TS 23.502.
+    priority level that is entitled for priority use, the SMF sends an "N4 Session Modification Request" to update the ARP for the Signalling QoS Flows, and sends an "N11 SM Request with PDU Session Modification Command" message to the AMF, as specified in clause 4.3.3.2 of {{TS.23.502-3GPP}}.
-    - "If an IP packet arrives at the UPF for a UE that is CM-IDLE over a QoS Flow which has an ARP priority level value that is entitled for priority use, delivery of priority indication during the Paging procedure is provided by inclusion of the ARP in the N4 interface "Downlink Data Notification" message, as specified in clause 4.2.3.4 of TS 23.502."
+    - "If an IP packet arrives at the UPF for a UE that is CM-IDLE over a QoS Flow which has an ARP priority level value that is entitled for priority use, delivery of priority indication during the Paging procedure is provided by inclusion of the ARP in the N4 interface "Downlink Data Notification" message, as specified in clause 4.2.3.4 of {{TS.23.502-3GPP}}."
-- ARP proxying as specified in [RFC1027] and / or IPv6 Neighbour
+- ARP proxying as specified in {{!RFC1027}} and / or IPv6 Neighbour
-  Solicitation Proxying as specified in [RFC4861] functionality for the Ethernet PDUs.
+  Solicitation Proxying as specified in {{!RFC4861}} functionality for the Ethernet PDUs.
 The UPF responds to the ARP and / or the IPv6 Neighbour Solicitation Request by providing the MAC address corresponding to the IP address sent in the request.